lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Message Size Examples

-Compared to the DTLS 1.3 handshake {{I-D.ietf-tls-dtls13}} with ECDHE and connection ID, the number of bytes in EDHOC + CoAP can be less than 1/6 when RPK authentication is used, see {{I-D.ietf-lwig-security-protocol-comparison}}. {{fig-sizes}} shows two examples of message sizes for EDHOC with different kinds of authentication keys and different COSE header parameters for identification: static Diffie-Hellman keys identified by 'kid' {{I-D.ietf-cose-rfc8152bis-struct}}, and X.509 signature certificates identified by a hash value using 'x5t' {{I-D.ietf-cose-x509}}.
+Compared to the DTLS 1.3 handshake {{I-D.ietf-tls-dtls13}} with ECDHE and connection ID, the number of bytes in EDHOC + CoAP can be less than 1/6 when RPK authentication is used, see {{I-D.ietf-lwig-security-protocol-comparison}}. {{fig-sizes}} shows two examples of message sizes for EDHOC with different kinds of authentication keys and different COSE header parameters for identification: static Diffie-Hellman keys identified by `kid` {{I-D.ietf-cose-rfc8152bis-struct}}, and X.509 signature certificates identified by a hash value using `x5t` {{I-D.ietf-cose-x509}}.

 ~~~~~~~~~~~~~~~~~~~~~~~
 =================================